-GHE Gases: Hazardous or Explosive
+8. Gases: Hazardous or Explosive (GHE)

 AML-related venting of hazardous or explosive gases.
 Those problems identified and included under other Problem Types shall not be repeated for a GHE problem.
 Use the GHE designation for gases from an underground mine fire when the proposed reclamation technique would involve sealing gas vents or restricting access to the gas plume.
 Use Underground Mine Fire (UMF) when reclamation would require mitigating the fire.
 The GHE Problem Type is to be used for recording non-coal related radiation problems where the radiation impact is not associated with any other Problem Type.
+A GHE is recorded in counts.

-HEF Hazardous Equipment or Facilities
+9. Hazardous Equipment or Facilities (HEF)

 Any AML-related dilapidated hazardous equipment or facilities located within close proximity to populated areas, along public roads, or other areas of intense visitation.
+A HEF is recorded in counts.

-HWB Hazardous Water Body
+10. Hazardous Water Body (HWB)

 Any impounded water, regardless of depth or surface area that is considered an attractive nuisance and is located within close proximity to a populated area, public road, or other areas of intense visitation.
 Impounded water problems related to water pollution instead of physical hazards should be included under PWAI or PWHC.
+A HWB is recorded in counts.